From Around the Block to Across the Country: A Cyclist’s Journey

 Am I too old to start cycling?

 No. Cycling is low-impact and adjustable.
-Many begin in their 60s or 70s and find it easier on joints than walking or running when done consistently and comfortably.
+Many people begin in their 60s or 70s and find it easier on their joints than walking or running, especially when they ride consistently and comfortably.

 What kind of bike should a beginner choose?

-A comfort or hybrid bike with upright handlebars, wider tires, and (ideally) a step-through frame.
-Fit and comfort matter more than brand names at the start.
+A comfort bike or hybrid bike is usually a good place to start.
+Look for upright handlebars, wider tires, and a frame that is easy to get on and off.
+Fit and comfort matter more than brand names in the beginning.

 How far should I ride when I’m just starting?

-Start with 5–10 minutes—even around the block.
+Start with 5–10 minutes, even if that only means riding around the block.
 Add a few minutes each week.
-Consistency beats hero rides.
-Use lights, drink water, and keep it easy.
+Consistency beats hero rides every time.

 Comments